-Mr. Nomicos is a senior advisor to Bain Capital where he worked from 1999 to 2016 as a Managing Director of Bain Capital Credit, LP, the credit arm of Bain Capital, and an Operating Partner of Bain Capital where he worked in a variety of investments in the manufacturing and consumer product sectors.
-Previously, Mr. Nomicos was a senior corporate development and manufacturing executive at Oak Industries Inc., and he spent several years at Bain & Company, Inc. where he was a manager.
-Mr. Nomicos serves as a director and chairs the Human Resources and Compensation Committee of Dollarama Inc. He received a Master of Business Administration (MBA) from Harvard Business School and a Bachelor of Science in Engineering from Princeton University.
+Mr. Nomicos is a Managing Director of Nonantum Capital Partners, LLC, a middle market private equity firm that he founded with other executives in 2018.
+Prior to that, Mr. Nomicos was at Bain Capital where he worked from 1999 to 2016 as an Operating Partner focused on investments in the manufacturing and consumer product sectors and as a Managing Director of Bain Capital Credit, LP, the credit arm of Bain Capital.
+Previously, Mr. Nomicos was a senior corporate development and manufacturing executive at Oak Industries Inc., and he spent several years at Bain & Company, Inc. where he was an engagement manager.
+Mr. Nomicos serves as director, chairs the Human Resources and Compensation Committee, and is a member of the Audit Committee of Dollarama Inc. He received a Master of Business Administration (MBA) from Harvard Business School and a Bachelor of Science in Engineering from Princeton University.